Amazon Kindle DX

 Overview

-The Kindle DX, which sells for $489 from Amazon, was introduced in May 2009, a few months after Kindle 2 supplanted the original.
+The Kindle DX was first introduced in May 2009, a few months after Kindle 2 supplanted the original.
 With the larger 9.7 inch screen, the DX was made for reading newspapers, magazines, PDF documents, and textbooks more easily than the smaller Kindle 2.

-The DX is now available internationally.
+The DX is also available internationally.
 For information specific to your country, such as wireless coverage area and ebook selection, you can visit our Kindle International page.

 Appearance and Specifications